-Bank of America has two SWIFT codes — one for U.S. dollars and one for foreign currency.
-If you’re unsure of the type of currency in your account, you should default to the SWIFT code for U.S. dollars, according to Bank of America.
+Bank of America, Member FDIC, has two SWIFT codes — one for U.S. dollars and one for foreign currency.
+If you’re unsure of the type of currency in your account, you should default to the SWIFT code for U.S. dollars — BOFAUS3N.

 Foreign Currency: BOFAUS6S

 |Bank of America’s address for incoming wires in U.S. dollars||Bank of America, NA